drawrowfly/airbnb-private-api/Readme.md

 ```
 #### Listing
 ##### _get_listings
- - Method returns a list of your listed properties
+ - Method is returning a list of your listed properties
  - Method is accepting an object with **id** and **_limit** values
  - **id** - listing id.
 If not specified then method will return **_limit** number of listings. **Defaut value: 0**
  - **_limit** - number of listings to return. **Default value: 10**